thatdocslady/stgovirt.github.io/source/feature/engine/sr-iov.html.md

     -   instead of blocking migration in case the vm has pci-passthrough vnics, this marking can be tuned by the admin.
         -   if the admin requests migration despite the pci-passthrough type, Vdsm can auto-unplug the PCI device before migration, and plug it back on the destination.
         -   that would allow some kind of migration to guests that are willing to see a PCI device disappear and re-appear.
+*   persisting num of vfs
+    -   Engine-side persistence.
+        -   Pro: hosts stays stupid.
+If we could, we'd like to see all network (apart of mgmt) persisted in Engine.
+        -   Con: restoring VFs would come after on-host network.
+No host IPs can be set on a VFs.
+VFs are to be dedicated to VMs.
+        -   Con: We may have users with already-defined host networks on VFs
+    -   systemd/udev persistence
+        -   Pro: helps other RHEL users, potentially
+        -   Con: would take a while
+    -   place an ad-hoc udev rule
+        -   Con: need to understand <https://communities.intel.com/message/142770>
+    -   /var/lib/vdsm/sriov/pf/max_vfs persistence
+        -   Pro: can be applied before network service starts
+    -   User-controlled persistence:
+        -   Pro: easy life for devel
+        -   Con: tough luck for ovirt-node users
 *   should free/non-free VFs be reported by the vdsm on getVdsCaps?
     -   today just non-free (with mac or ip) VFs are reported.
 It is ok we'll have some kind of regression when stop reporting the VFs at all?
     -   is it ok we won't have the possibility to configure regular networks on VFs via setup networks?